• Skip to primary navigation

 For the carrot cake:

-3. In a large bowl, whisk together the oil and sugars until fully combined.
+• In a large bowl, whisk together the sugars, oil, eggs, and vanilla until fully combined.

 For the brown butter cream cheese frosting:

-1. Start by browning enough butter to account for water evaporation.
-You'll need 227g of brown butter, so start with at least 270g.
+• Start by browning enough butter to account for water evaporation.
+You'll need 300g of brown butter, so start with at least 340g.

-2. To brown the butter, in a small saucepan, heat the butter over medium heat for several minutes, swirling to even out the color.
+• To brown the butter, in a small saucepan, heat the butter over medium heat, stirring frequently.
 The butter will be ready once the fat solids have separated and darkened, and the butter is an even medium amber color.

 For assembly:

-2. Place the second cake layer on top and spread 2, 3 tablespoons of buttercream on top.
+• Add the second cake layer and spread an even layer of frosting on top.

 Notes